 - Smart Night Vision: The most advanced option, found on cameras like the C289, operates in black and white IR mode until it detects a person.
 It then activates its spotlights to switch to full-color recording, capturing the most important events with maximum detail.

-However, it’s worth noting that some users have reported issues with motion at night, describing moving objects as blurry or distorted.
+some users have reported issues with motion at night, describing moving objects as blurry or distorted.
 While the static image quality is often good, this is a potential trade-off at this price point.

 Smart AI Detection